siret-junior/somhunter/README.md

 For more information, please see: https://ftp.itec.aau.at/datasets/short-casual-videos/

-### Attached models
+### Models downloaded during the installation
-The provided models are licensed as well.
-If you intend to use them, please make sure it complies with their licenses:
+During the installation, the script will download two third-party models.
+You will be prompted to accept this.
+You need to check that the way you're about to use them is OK with their respective licenses.

 - ResNext101:
 Mettes, P., Koelma, D. C., & Snoek, C. G. (2020).
 Shuffled ImageNet Banks for Video Event Detection and Search.
 ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM), 16(2), 1-21.